damienjburks/cloud-resume-challenge/README.md

    - The function uses the Python runtime version `python312`.

 3. **Google Firestore**:
-   - Firestore is used as a NoSQL database to store and manage resume data.
+   - Firestore is used as a NoSQL database to store and manage session header data.
+IP address and CIDR information will be logged.
    - A Firestore database named `cloud-resume-nosql` is set up in the `nam5` location.

 ### Folder Structure